esamattis/piler/README.md

 In development mode every JS- and CSS-file will be rendered as a separate tag.

-For example renderScriptTags("admin") will render
+For example js.renderTags("admin") will render

 ```javascript
 clientjs.addFile(__dirname + "/helpers.js");